idea90/dotfiles/README.md

 Contributions are welcome!
 If you have suggestions for improvements or additional configurations, feel free to open a pull request or create an issue.

 ## support me
-give this repo a start
+give this repo a star